 A survey of Spanish American literature from its origins to the present day, Emphasis on authors, movements, and close reading of literary texts.
 Conducted in Spanish.
 Oral and written reports in Spanish are required.
-Prerequisite: SPAN 3330, 3340, and 3370 or permission of instructor.
+Prerequisite: SPAN 3330 and 3340 or 3370.